MJAlexander/distortr/README.md

 ## Using real data

-Datasets with observations from multiple countries/areas can be used, with the following colummns requred:
+Datasets with observations from multiple countries/areas can be used, with the following columns requred:

 - country/area name or code (e.g. country iso code)
 - value of observation